The Australasian College of Paramedicine Professional practice programs

 Duration: Eight weeks

-Learning mode: 100% online: Self-paced material plus monthly live sessions
+Learning mode: 100% online: Self-paced material including interactive case-based learning, plus optional monthly live sessions

 Suitable for: